honkoan/project-news-site/README.md

 # News Site

-This is Technigo Bootcamp project 2.
-Assignment was to create a responsive newspaper site with header, big news section and other news section.
+A responsive newspaper site with header, big news section and other news section.

-## The problem
+## Learning goals

+How to
+* use boxmodel to structure webpages
+* use flexbox to layout webpages
+* create responsive webpages for mobile, desktop and tablet

 First I planned the site on paper and then I coded site's basic structure and styled it.
 I used flexbox and media queries.
 If I had more time I would have tried CSS grid.